Born into a family of Entertainers – dancers, actors, and musicians – it was inevitable that Dakota Romero would follow in their footsteps.

 At the tender age of two, Dakota appeared in one of her father’s award-winning music videos.
 At five Dakota performed with an International Children’s Choir at the United Nations Earth Summit in Rio de Janeiro.
-Over the years she toured and appeared with her father at Festivals all over the world, including the acclaimed HORDE Festival Tour in the States which included performing with Blues Traveler, Rickie Lee Jones, Taj Mahal and Natalie Merchant.
+Over the years she toured and appeared with her father at Festivals around the world, including the acclaimed HORDE Festival Tour in the States which included performing with Blues Traveler, Rickie Lee Jones, Taj Mahal and Natalie Merchant.
 The HORDE tour featured big name acts such as Sheryl Crow, Lenny Kravitz and Dave Matthews.

 While in high school, Dakota crafted and recorded a unique cover of Marvin Gaye and Diana Ross’ hit, My Mistake, which was featured in the Rockumentary film, America’s Last Frontier.